nicksarantinoudis/roboracer_sim/README.md

 ![gazebo_rviz](https://github.com/user-attachments/assets/19e09e51-f1ea-4481-80de-7703a5ea80b3)

 ## Visualization
-In order to run the visualizer use the command `ros2 launch roboracer_vizualization roboracer_vizualization.launch.py` You can use it with sensor data either streaming in from the physical or the simulated system or with a pre-recorded ROS bag.
+In order to run the visualizer use the command `ros2 launch roboracer_visualization roboracer_vizualization.launch.py` You can use it with sensor data either streaming in from the physical or the simulated system or with a pre-recorded ROS bag.
 Depending on the type of data you are using, you may need to adjust the visualized topic from the RViz interface.